-The ACV status means that prior to the sale of a community building (public house in this case), the owner does not have the ability to dispose of the site without the community having the 'right to bid' for the site.
-However, the ACV scheme is not a planning policy to protect against change of use, rather local authorities can use their local plan or an Article 4 direction to do that.
-Furthermore, in the determination of planning applications it is for the decision-making authority to determine the weight given to a potential ACV status.
-That said the status of a building as an ACV does recognise the value the community places on the use of the building as a community asset.
-This is supported by the number of objections received.
+The ACV status simply means that prior to the sale of a community building (public house in this case), that the owner does not have the ability to dispose of the site without the community having the 'right to bid' for the site.
+The ACV status lasts for 5 years.
+However, the owners of the public house do not intend to sell the premises.
+It is also important to state that the ACV status is not a planning policy to protect against change of use, rather local authorities can use their local plan or an Article 4 direction to do that.
+Furthermore, in the determination of planning applications it is for the decision-making authority to determine the weight given to an ACV status.